lyxlang/lyx/docs/wiki/The-Lyx-pipeline--from-source-code-to-executable-program.md

 The parser’s job is to ensure that your program is syntactically correct, providing a reliable intermediate representation for further stages.

-## 3. Analyxis: adding meaning with semantic analyxis and type checking
+## 3. Semantic analysis: adding meaning with usage analysis and type checking

 Even if the code is syntactically sound, it still needs to make sense logically.
-This is where analyxis comes in.
-Lyx performs several kinds of analyxis to check the program’s logic and enforce language rules.
+This is where analysis comes in.
+Lyx performs several kinds of analysis to check the program’s logic and enforce language rules.

-But before that, the AST needs to be simplified for type checking to be easier, this is where desugaring comes in, see [`desugar.ml`](https://github.com/lyxlang/lyx/blob/main/lib/desugar.ml).
+The AST first needs to be simplified, this is where desugaring comes in, see [`desugar.ml`](https://github.com/lyxlang/lyx/blob/main/lib/desugar.ml).
 It walks the AST and simplify the sugared syntax: for example, it transform lambdas of multiple parameters to multiple single-parameter lambdas chained together.
-In doing so, the AST becomes much easier for the coming analyxis passes to handle.
+In doing so, the AST becomes much easier for the coming analysis passes to handle.

-Other analyxis passes are still under development.
+Next up comes usage analysis, see [`usage_analysis.ml`](https://github.com/lyxlang/lyx/blob/main/lib/usage_analysis.ml).
+It again walks the AST, and for now only flags undefined identifiers as errors.

 ## 4. Transpiling: converting the AST to another language

 With a fully analyzed and semantically sound AST in place, Lyx now needs to transform it into a target language, in our case OCaml.
 The transpiler does this transformation.

-The transpiler (see [`transpiler.ml`](https://github.com/lyxlang/lyx/blob/main/bin/transpiler.ml)) works with the validated AST nodes (produced from the parsing and analyxis stages) as input.
+The transpiler (see [`transpiler.ml`](https://github.com/lyxlang/lyx/blob/main/bin/transpiler.ml)) works with the validated AST nodes (produced from the parsing and analysis stages) as input.

 It walks over the AST and outputs equivalent OCaml code.
 For example, Lyx’s `+` and `-` might be transpiled to OCaml’s `+.`, `-.` for floating-point operations.